dortania/OpenCore-Install-Guide/ktext.md

 #### Broadcom

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)
-  * Used for patching non-Apple/non-Fenvi Broadcom cards, **will not work on Intel, Killer, Realtek, etc**
+  * Used for patching non-Apple/non-Fenvi Broadcom cards, **will not work on Intel, Killer, Realtek, etc.**
   * Requires OS X 10.10 or newer
-  * For Big Sur see [Big Sur Known Issues](./extras/big-sur#known-issues) for extra steps regarding AirPortBrcm4360 drivers.
+  * For Big Sur see [Big Sur Known Issues](./extras/big-sur#known-issues) for extra steps regarding AirPortBrcm4360 drivers
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
-  * Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/non-Fenvi Airport cards.
+  * Used for uploading firmware on Broadcom Bluetooth chipset, required for all non-Apple/non-Fenvi Airport cards
   * To be paired with BrcmFirmwareData.kext
     * BrcmPatchRAM3 for 10.15+ (must be paired with BrcmBluetoothInjector)
     * BrcmPatchRAM2 for 10.11-10.14